cerebro-data/external-docs/EMRIntegration.md

 ## End to End example

-As an end to end example, we will start up a multi-tenant EMR-5.7.0 cluster running spark 2.x, hive, and presto configured to run against CDAS planner running at 10.1.10.104:12050.
+As an end to end example, we will start up a multi-tenant EMR cluster running Spark 2.x, Hive, and Presto configured to run against CDAS planner running at 10.1.10.104:12050.

 - Select "Go to advanced options" at the top of the "Create Cluster" screen
   ![EMR Config](https://s3.amazonaws.com/cerebrodata-docs/images/CreateCluster.png)